Jaguo415/AG_test/README.md

 # Part 2: KPI & Dashboard
 #### Questions to Ask:

-**Q**:How much are we willing to pay, to acquire the customer? **A:** $50 is our Customer acquisition Cost.
+**Q** Jack :How much are we willing to pay, to acquire the customer?
+Chelsea: **A:** $50 is our Customer acquisition Cost.

 Anytime a customer spends above $50 at a spot, we are in the Black.
-Anytime below $50 the red.
-With the Average transaction at $51.29, we have a sweet spot of 1.29 (2.58%) to profit.
+Anytime a customer pays below $50 for a spot we unfortunately are in the red.
+With the Average transaction at $51.29, we have a sweet spot of 1.29 (2.58%) margin to profit of each transation.
+Great!

 *** KPI: Customer acquisition cost  ($50)
 <img width="488" alt="Screen Shot 2021-12-31 at 11 47 09 AM" src="https://user-images.githubusercontent.com/83923903/147839853-9734d053-879d-444d-9db5-6f83ba23b73e.png">